Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool copies photos (by UUID) to a destination directory, with options for edited, live, raw versions.
-It distinguishes from siblings like get-photo (metadata) and query (finding photos).
+The description explicitly states the tool copies photos (by UUID) to a destination directory on disk, which is a specific verb+resource+destination.
+It distinguishes itself from siblings by contrasting with get-photo (metadata/paths only) and query (finding photos), making the purpose unmistakable.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.